encode/uvicorn/docs/deployment.md

 or reloading (`reload=True`), so we recommend using the import string style.

 Also note that in this case, you should put `uvicorn.run` into `if __name__ == '__main__'` clause in the main module.

+Also in this case, the two options are mutually exclusive, use only one of `reload=True` or `workers=NUM`.

 ## Using a process manager